-The Office of Development and Alumni Relations provides information, volunteer opportunities, programs, and support for more than 136,000 alumni worldwide.
-This includes overseeing fundraising efforts to support key initiatives at the University, as well as events and programs that help our alumni reconnect with each other and their alma mater.
+The Office of Development and Alumni Relations provides information, volunteer opportunities, programs, and support for more than 144,000 alumni worldwide.
+This includes overseeing fundraising efforts to support key initiatives, like scholarships and capital improvements, at the University, as well as developing events and programs that help our alumni reconnect with each other and their alma mater.

 Many alumni participate in student programs as guest speakers or mentors, and are actively involved in career networking.
-Our graduates often assist Pace students in obtaining internships at their companies, and help recruit the next generation of students by attending college fairs, accepted student receptions, and other key volunteer programs.
+Our graduates often assist Pace students in obtaining internships at their companies, and help recruit the next generation of students by acting as key ambassadors for the University within their network.

 Pace's Annual Fund helps provide resources for financial aid, scholarships, enhanced technology, and facility upgrades.
 The University depends on alumni financial and volunteer support to help meet the University's critical needs and to shape its future.
 Our office begins this engagement by encouraging current students to volunteer as ambassadors and make their Class Gift in order to leave their class legacy upon graduation.
-Current students who are interested in assisting with the Class Gift campaign, thank-a-thons, or bringing alumni to campus should contact our office at (212) 346-1232.
+Current students who are interested in assisting with the Class Gift campaign, donor thank-a-thons, or bringing alumni to campus should contact our office at (212) 346-1232.
 Anyone can make a gift to Pace by visiting www.pace.edu/givetopace.

 The Pace Network, a free, secure alumni service available via the alumni home page, helps keep these connections strong after graduation and enables alumni to share information with each other.
-It offers a searchable online alumni directory, an Alumni Marketplace, online Class Notes, and more.
+It offers a searchable online alumni directory, alumni events calendar, online Class Notes, and more.